ryanseys/pongjs/www/README.md

 pongjs
 ======

-pong.js is a super-simple Pong game in JavaScript and HTML5 Canvas
+pong.js is a super-simple Pong game in JavaScript and HTML5 Canvas.

 ### Let's a go!